-2 - Parallel processing (FX1 - FX2 - FX3)
+2 - Parallel processing or "MIX 1" (FX1 - FX2 - FX3)

 These are the three main parallel processors.
-Everything is coming from the return jacks of L3 (mono or stereo) will be split into three mono or stereo sends, in order to feed FX1/2/3 inputs plus a dedicated fourth pat, for the dry signal (this last one is internal).
+Everything is coming from the return jacks of L3 (mono or stereo) will be split into three mono or stereo sends, in order to feed FX1/2/3 inputs plus a dedicated fourth path, for dry signal (this last one is internal).